First term of the presidency of Ferdinand Marcos: Re-election campaign, 1969

+1969 Philippine balance of payments crisis

 Rapid campaign spending was so massive that it would be responsible for the Balance of Payments Crisis of 1970.
 Marcos was reported to have spent PhP 100 for every PhP 1 that Osmena spent, using up PhP 24 Million in Cebu alone.
 By the following year, however, the government would be unable to pay its debts, and would decide to enter into a debt rescheduling arrangement plan with the International Monetary Fund.
 The stabilization plan involved in the agreement included numerous macroeconomic interventions, such as significantly devaluating the Philippine Peso.
 However, the inflationary effect these interventions had on the local economy brought about the social unrest which motivated the proclamation of Martial Law in 1972.

+1969 Marcos reelection victory

 The 1969 elections were held on November 11, and Marcos won an unprecedented second full term as President of the Philippines.
 His running mate, incumbent Vice President Fernando Lopez was also elected to a third full term as Vice President of the Philippines, but was later ousted from his position due to his denunciations of Marcos following the declaration of martial law in 1972.